polkaulfield/lol-for-linux-installer/README.md

 # lol-for-linux-bash-installer
-A bash (.sh) script that installs league of legends automagically!
+Bash and Python scripts that installs league of legends automagically!

 Warning: DON'T RUN THIS SCRIPT AS SUDO USER